x-vin/covidcures/docs/src/naturopathic.md

 Black seed is also recognized as a metabolic protector, helping to improve lipid and blood sugar levels.

 ### Typical duration of treatment:
-1-2 weeks, in a research study that used HNS as adjunct therapy to mainstream treatment
+1-2 weeks, in a research study that used HNS as adjunct therapy to mainstream treatment.

 A research study reported that **Honey + Nigella Sativa therapy (HNS), used as an adjunct therapy alongside mainstream treatment, was found to alleviate Covid-19 symptoms in 4 and 6 days in moderate and severe cases, respectively, compared to 7 and 13 days, respectively, in the control group.
 Viral clearance also occurred 4 days earlier for both moderate and severe cases in the HNS group, compared to the control group.**

 ### Outcome:
-**Outcome of Honey + Nigella Sativa (HNS) therapy as adjunct to Standard Of Care in its first clinical trial on 313 patients in Pakistan with moderate to severe Covid-19:
+**Outcome of Honey + Nigella Sativa (HNS) therapy as adjunct to Standard Of Care in its first clinical trial on 313 patients in Pakistan with moderate to severe Covid-19:**
-The intervention was found to alleviate Covid-19 symptoms in 4 and 6 days in moderate and severe cases, respectively, compared to 7 and 13 days, respectively, in the control group.
+**The intervention was found to alleviate Covid-19 symptoms in 4 and 6 days in moderate and severe cases, respectively, compared to 7 and 13 days, respectively, in the control group.
 Viral clearance also occurred 4 days earlier for both moderate and severe cases in the HNS group, compared to the control group.
 In addition, HNS reduced mortality among the severe patients.
 30-day mortality was reported as 18.87 % in the control group, and 4 %, i.e., over four-fold lower in the HNS treatment group.**

 The study results show that HNS promotes viral clearance, reduces severity of the disease and mortality, and is a safe and effective therapy for moderate to severe Covid-19 cases, say researchers.
 Thus, HNS represents an affordable over the counter therapy and can either be used alone or in combination with other treatments to achieve potentiating effects against COVID-19.